Forest Plan Revision

 Tentative Plan Revision Schedule

-Summer 2014 - Notice of Intent to Begin Plan Revision and to Prepare an environmental impact statement (EIS)
+- Winter 2015 – Notice of Intent to Begin Plan Revision and to Prepare an Environmental Impact Statement (EIS)

 - Fall 2016–Winter 2017 – Notice of Availability of Proposed Plan and Draft EIS